budbjames/jquerymobilebookrepos/1-jquery-mobile-basics/readme.md

 ---

-###2 - <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-2.adoc">What are jQuery and jQuery Mobile?</a>
+###2 - <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-2.adoc">What are jQuery?</a>

-*author:*  Awaiting Status Approval from Master Author
+*author:*  <a href="mailto:johns221b@gmail.com">

+*status:* Chapter leader review

-*Description:* Cover the basics of what jQuery is, why it exists, and what role it plays in jQuery Mobile.
-Give a cursory rundown on what jQuery Mobile is, and what problems it solves.
+*Description:* Cover the basics of what jQuery is, why it exists.
+Give a cursory rundown on what jQuery is, and what problems it solves.

 ---